 Practicing self-care can be hard right now with little ones, significant others, roommates, etc. being at home with us but carving out time somehow, someway is necessary.

 I hope this list of 25 totally free self-care ideas to practice at home is helpful.
 We’ll get through this.
-Hang it there!
+Hang in there!

 Laughter is the BEST medicine!
 It feeds the soul and boosts your mood.

 Release some stress and anxiety by putting pen to paper.
 I’ve started journaling daily and my mood has definitely improved.
-It’s helped me put a lot of things into perspective and feel more calm.
+It’s helped me put a lot of things into perspective and feel calmer.

 Try tuning out the noise by popping on some headphones and find a free guided meditation on YouTube.
 There are lots specific to relieving stress and anxiety.

-If you want to learn more about meditation check out my post on Meditation for Beginners!
+If you want to learn more about meditation check out my post, Meditation Made Simple

-It can be overwhelming and anxiety provoking to be on social media right now.
-There is a lot of misinformation be tossed around and it’s easy for us to feed off each other’s stress and anxiety.
+It can be overwhelming and anxiety-provoking to be on social media right now.
+There is a lot of misinformation being tossed around and it’s easy for us to feed off each other’s stress and anxiety.
 Shut it down for a day (or more if possible!)